isomerpages/gb-assist/pages/solutionrepo/solution2160.md

 ### Description

 A system that accurately weigh the produce according to the pre-set quantity and weight, and automatically transported to the packaging station to ensure that the quantity and weight of the packaged products meet the requirements.

-### Details of Solution
+### Packages Available

 N.A.